dustin2050/mcp-Wavespeed/README.md

 ## Support

-For support or feature requests, please contact the WaveSpeed AI team at team@wavespeed.ai.
+For support or feature requests, please contact the WaveSpeed AI team at support@wavespeed.ai.